diegoitaliait/sops-showcase/README.md

 For example you can encrypt your development files with a DEV & PROD keys, is this way you can delete the development key (an error) in the future, but be able to decrypt the values with your production key.
 Or remove the permission to some persons in dev, and still be able to decrypt the values.

-## Configuration file: Use .sops.yaml to save encryption logic and rules
+## Configuration rules: Use .sops.yaml to save encryption logic and rules

 Sops is great but every time you need to pass and remember the keys url, and other parameters.
 To avoid this tedius operation, you can use a config file called `.sops.yaml` saved in the root directory,